vsajip/kscript/README.md

 References
 ============

+The initial version of `kscript` was kindly contributed by Oscar Gonzales.

 `kscript` is inspired (and bluntly borrows `mvncp` for dependency resolution) by [kotlin-script](https://github.com/andrewoma/kotlin-script) which is another great way to do scripting in Kotlin. `kotlin-script` has more options compared to `kscript`, but the latter is conceptually cleaner (no code wrapping) and more simplistic.